uglyrobot/wordpress-statsd/readme.txt

 If you have a very high traffic site you can lower the default 0.5 sample rate for per-pageload calls via `STATSD_SAMPLE_RATE`.

-If you don't want to send metrics per page URL, you can disable this via SKIP_URL_METRICS
+If you don't want to send HTTP metrics per page URL, you can disable this via SKIP_URL_METRICS

 Contribute at <a href="https://github.com/uglyrobot/wordpress-statsd">GitHub</a>.